OpenTOSCA/opentosca-vintner/docs/docs/notes.md

 ### Update an Instance

+!!! note "vintner instances update"

 1. Deployment inputs are copied to the service inputs directory.
 1. Instance info is updated.
 1. Update command is sent to orchestrator.
 Variability-resolved service template is used.

 Note, requires to resolve variability first.
-In contrast to deploying an instance, deployment inputs can be changed and the update instead of the deploy command is sent to the orchestrator.
+In contrast to deploying an instance, deployment inputs can be changed and the update command instead of the deploy command is sent to the orchestrator.

 ### Adapt an Instance